TeaTracer/apshow/README.md

 # Usage
-It's a binary CLI tools.
-Use it in terminal.
+It's a binary CLI tool.
+Use it in your terminal.
 ***
 ```
 apshow --query